Back to all articles

 The impact on defect triage—one of the most time-consuming phases of the STLC—is where AI-augmented testing delivers its sharpest refinement.
 When a traditional test fails, a QA engineer must reproduce the issue, capture evidence, classify the severity, identify the probable root cause, and write a bug report.
 AI agents can perform all of these steps autonomously: capturing screenshots and network traces at the point of failure, correlating the failure with recent code changes, and generating a preliminary bug report that includes the suspected commit, the affected user flow, and a recommended severity level.

 Beyond individual test execution, AI-augmented STLC refines the strategic question of test coverage.
 Traditional coverage metrics—line coverage, branch coverage, path coverage—are useful but blunt instruments.
-They tell you that a line of code was executed, not that a meaningful business scenario was validated.
-AI agents can analyze application behavior holistically, identifying coverage gaps not in terms of code lines but in terms of user journeys that remain untested—surfacing, for instance, that a critical checkout flow has no test coverage for the scenario where a discount code is applied to a subscription product.
+AI agents can analyze application behavior holistically, identifying coverage gaps not in terms of code lines but in terms of user journeys that remain untested.